dan-wells/fastpitch/README.md

     * Pass the size of the symbol vocabulary in `--symbol-set`; if this is e.g.
       100, we expect transcripts to be integer sequences like `79 3 14 14 25`,
       where possible individual symbol values are in the range [0, 99]
+- `english_basic_sil` is a special case: it is intended for use with character-level alignments, where the pronunciation of each word is represented by the characters in that word separated by spaces (e.g. 'cat' &rarr; `c a t`), and also includes symbols for silence and short pauses between words.
+This matches the handling of phone string inputs, so use `--input-type phone` with this symbol set.
+    * **TODO:** This is really the only sensible way to synthesize from text since we removed duration extraction from pre-trained character-input Tacotron 2 models. `TextProcessing` should be updated to allow for more intuitive text input while remaining consistent with durations extracted from character-level TextGrid alignments.

 ### Forced alignment